Are Global REITs The Way To Go?

-One of the beauty of investing in real estate investment trusts (REITs) is the diversification benefit it offers, compared to direct equity real estate investments.
+The beauty of investing in real estate investment trusts (REITs) lies in the diversification benefit it offers, compared to direct equity real estate investments.
 Investing in REITs rather than buying actual commercial assets allow for more effective and efficient way to diversify one’s real estate portfolios as they tend to be more liquid.

 While REITs originated in the U.S. and Australia, international REITs have sprung up around the world offering investors access to new and exciting markets.
-In Malaysia, the top five REITs in 2013 are, IGB REIT, Pavilion REIT, Sunway REIT, CapitaMalls Malaysia Trust, and Axis REIT.
+However, many investors have stayed away from real estate in their investment portfolio the last two years due to the fallout from the pandemic.

 Signs of potential returns

 Now could be a good time to expose your investments to international REITs, but first, evaluate the securities based on these factors:

 Due to different economic climate in different countries, different REITs perform differently.
 However, a booming or potentially booming economy will usually mean better performing REITs.